bismuthfoundation/Hack-with-BIS/01-Concepts/Transaction.md

 fees,           // (str, .8f) 0.01000000
 reward          // (str, .8f) 0.00000000
-operation       // (str, max 30 char) - Empty for regular tx openfield       // (str) extra data field, can be used as Message.
+operation       // (str, max 30 char) - Empty for regular tx openfield       // (str) extra data field, can be used as Message - Example: My 10 BIS to John.
 ]
 ```